qovert/dev_workstation/README.md

  #   #  #    # #    " #   ## mm#mm  #   ##  "mmm"
  ```

 I'm winging it, use anything in here at your own risk!
+This is a draft and includes some bad practices, like piping scripts to bash.
+It's mostly just for my use and as an excercise of configuring things with Ansible.

 This repository contains an Ansible playbook for setting up a development workstation on macOS and Linux.

 ## Description

 The playbook includes tasks for installing and configuring various development tools and utilities.

 ## Requirements